Disclaimer: in this article, I relate to my personal experience. My opinions are my own.

 Another meeting a few days later:

 Andrew: You want me to improve myself in 1 month and if I didn't improve myself you will start this dev plan, Twix.
 Twix: Yes.
 Andrew: The only thing I know is for me to work on Dive Deep.
 But you won't give me any other items to work on.
 Twix: Ok we can work together on this.
 Andrew: For this next month, I have to show you that I can Dive Deep.
 Twix: yeah at least this is very important. yes, what are the other options?
 Andrew: If I am given that opportunity.
 I am on-call this week and then I am working from Belgium as it was agreed with Paige before she left. [he cut me off] Twix: I will be so happy if you give me the thing that I'd really like to see.
 Andrew: "what do you mean?"
 Twix: [...] take a bad ticket as an opportunity to dive deep.
 Twix: you need to go for other teams to get that manager opportunity.

 I found comfort knowing others were facing hard times with him too.
 After one standup, he and a team member started arguing with each other.
 Twix raised his voice and lost it.
 We could hear him yelling across the hallway.
-Another day, he allowed himself to criticize openly how one of my teammates was “looking at him”.
-She was shy and didn’t dare to comment back.
+Another day, he openly criticized how one of my teammates was “looking at him.”
+She was shy and didn’t dare to respond.

 At the time, a teammate told me: “I am mentally damaged.
-He is a psychopath.
-I have to get out of here”.
+He is a psychopath and I have to get out of here”.
 That person left a month later.
 Another colleague sought comfort in medicine to cope with the pressure.